 @ tags, while the tags themselves are skipped.
 You can open the referenced web pages, view quick documentation for the referenced topics, and adjust the font size for better readability.

-To enter the Rendered View mode, hover the mouse pointer over a comment and click in the gutter or press Ctrl+Alt+Q. The icon turns into .
+To enter the Rendered View mode, hover over a comment and click in the gutter or press Control+Alt+Q. The icon turns into .

-To quit the Rendered View mode, click in the gutter, or select Toggle Rendered View from the context menu of a JSDoc comment, or press Ctrl+Alt+Q.
+To quit the Rendered View mode, click in the gutter, or select Toggle Rendered View from the context menu of a JSDoc comment, or press Control+Alt+Q.